mariaklyass/rsschool-cv/cv.md

 *********
 ## About me
 I'm 30 years old.
 Currently, I'm studying at the Rolling Scopes School.
-The main goal for me getting a Junior JS/Front-end developer's position.
+The main goal for me is getting a Junior JS/Front-end developer's position.
 I have no mathematical/engineering background, but I'm eager to learn and excited to try new things.
 *********
 ## Skills